zlusa/prompto/README.md

 #### Running on GSM8k (AQUARAT/SVAMP)

-- Please note that this code requires access to LLMs via API calling, we use AZURE endpoints for this
+- Please note that this code requires access to LLMs via API calling for which we support AZURE endpoints or OPENAI keys
 - Set the AZURE endpoint configurations in [.env](demos/gsm8k/.env)
 - Follow the steps in [demo.ipynb](demos/gsm8k/demo.ipynb) to download the data, run the prompt optimization and carry out inference.